PostHog/posthog.com/contents/tutorials/feature-flags.md

 ## Putting your flag to use

 Feature flags are a very powerful piece of functionality that can be used in a wide variety of ways.
-How you use them will depend on your particular pain points and processes – we recommend reading our [guide to feature flag best practices](/blog/feature-flag-best-practices) for tips on this.
+How you use them will depend on your particular painpoints and internal best practices.

 Here are some suggestions of use cases that could fit nicely with feature flags: